The views expressed by the host on this show, documented to be almost always right.

 And they're really threatened by this.

-Now, you should note the last time Obama helped Harry Reed, Reed went down ten points in the polls.
+Now, you should note the last time Obama helped Harry Reid, Reid went down 10 points in the polls.

 And the same thing will probably happen this time around.

-Harry Reed is likely is going to have happen to him what happened to Tom Dashell.
+Harry Reid likely is going to have happened to him what happened to Tom Daschell.

 They end up as leaders of the Democrat Party.

-There was simply the mainstream media, which was a house organ for the Democrat Party, but now there is competition, and they just do not get away with the revision of history uh as they as they used to.
+There was simply the mainstream media, which was a House organ for the Democrat Party, but now there is competition, and they just do not get away with the revision of history as they used to.

-Uh Harry Reed asks Obama to use during his campaign stop.
+You know, I'm going to be very interested to see which dialect Harry Reid asks Obama to use during his campaign stop.

-I mean, because remember, Dingy Harry said, you know, these Obama told Harry, Harry, I've got a gift.
+Because remember, Dingy Harry said, you know, Obama told Harry, Harry, I've got a gift.

 I've just got a gift.